 Malta is all about history, long hot summers, being outdoors, stunning beaches and low-tax living.
-You could call it a tax haven and wouldn’t be too wrong.
-This is exactly why Malta is a popular destination for global expats and businesses.
+You could call it a tax haven, and wouldn’t be too wrong.
+This is precisely why Malta is a popular destination for global expats and businesses.

 Malta is tiny.
-It is made up of three islands which put together make the smallest EU member state.
+It is made up of three islands which, put together, make it the smallest EU member state.
 It’s also one of the most densely populated countries in the world.

-It features an amazingly beautiful coastline and stunning scenery.
+It features a stunning coastline and beautiful scenery.
 With its warm climate, numerous sandy beaches and three UNESCO World Heritage Sites (including the ancient Megalithic Temples), Malta offers the perfect home for those who wish to retire to the Mediterranean region.

 Malta’s climate is splendid: the country boasts more than 3,100 hours of sunshine a year with an average temperature of 19C.
-Summers are hot and dry, autumns, warm and short, and winters, quite mild.
-Daytime temperatures rarely fall below 10ºC and summer temperatures are usually above 30ºC.
+Summers are hot and dry, autumns are warm and short, and winters are quite mild.
+Daytime temperatures rarely fall below 10ºC, and summer temperatures are usually above 30ºC.

 English is widely spoken on the Maltese Islands.
-Maltese and English are both official languages of the country, with Maltese being the national language as well.
+Maltese and English are both official languages of the country, with Maltese being the national language.
 It is estimated that about 88 percent of the population can speak English.
-Together with Arriva buses and three-pin plugs, it makes life there much easier for British expats.

-There are various dedicated bus services that connect the airport to the main cities and towns of the island.
+Various dedicated bus services connect the airport to the main cities and towns of the island.
 Taxis and hire cars are also available from the arrivals terminal, which makes it generally easy to access the main locations of Malta.